-Sometimes it happens that you need to perform some additional checks before sending the request, for example, make sure you protect your form with CSRF, etc..
-For that purpose there is an Http interceptor mechanism.
+Sometimes it happens that you need to perform some additional checks before sending the request, for example, make sure you protect your form with CSRF or use authorization header, etc.

-You can define the interceptor as a regular class, like this:
+You can define the interceptor as a class that implements Viewi\Components\Http\Interceptor\IHttpInterceptor interface:

 {